ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>

-   1. While in the session created from a recipe, click the gear icon `⚙️` in the top right corner
+   1. While in the session that's using the recipe, click the <Bot className="inline" size={16} /> button at the bottom of the app
-   2. Select **View recipe**
-   3. In the dialog that appears, you can edit the:
+   2. Click `View recipe`
+   3. Edit any of the following:
       - Title
       - Description
       - Instructions
       - Initial prompt
       - Activities
-   4. Copy the new recipe URL.
-The original recipe and your current session are not affected by your edits.
-   5. Use and share the URL for your new recipe.
+  4. When you're finished, you can:
+      - Copy the recipe link to share the recipe with others or [open it from the link](#use-recipe)
+      - Click `Save Recipe` to [save the recipe](/docs/guides/recipes/storing-recipes) locally
+      - Click `Create Schedule` to [schedule the recipe](#schedule-recipe)

   </TabItem>